inunoriginal1/66daysofdata/README.md

 Messed around with feature selection mostly with multicollinearity in mind (ex: dropping FG% since I already have FG and FGA), before building a super simple pipeline with a scaler and a linear regression model.
 (My stats knowledge is quite rusty so that may not have made any sense.
 Back to the drawing board on stats!)
 Tried a bunch of different combinations and continued to get atrocious results (albeit less atrocious than the throwaway last night).
 Going to have to take a step back and actually try to figure out what I'm doing before tinkering any further.
 Going to re-group tomorrow by looking for other basketball machine learning projects.
 This was very much a lot of naivete biting me in the ass tonight!

 P.S.
 Tuesday night means tuning into Sliced on Nick Wan's Twitch channel!

+### Day 53 (03/19/2021):

+*ten days later*

+For reasons I'm not quite willing to share just yet, power BI is getting my (almost) full attention for now.
+DAX Is its own beast and #upskilling in that domain has been interesting so far.

+I also dropped the ball on sharing another fun story from our #66daysofdata discord community last Saturday.
+Another one should be going up tomorrow and hopefully we'll be back on track with those.
+There are so many people working hard to improve themselves and I want to keep sharing their journeys!